Adrasteon/JustNewsAgentic/docs/JustNews_Proposal_V3.md

 The next step is to create a new `JustNews_Plan_V3.md` that reflects this agentic architecture.
 This will involve defining the specific tools for each agent, the core message schemas for the MCP bus, and a revised project structure that organizes the code by agents rather than by pipeline stages.

 This V3 proposal represents a paradigm shift.
 It moves JustNews from a well-engineered but rigid data processing system to a truly intelligent, adaptable, and self-improving news analysis ecosystem, ready to grow into a substantial and trustworthy information source.

+## ML & Feedback Loop Implementation (2025-07-20)

+- **Synthesizer Agent**: Now uses sentence-transformers for clustering, LLM for neutralization/aggregation, and logs feedback for continual learning.
+- **Critic Agent**: Now uses LLM for critique, logs all feedback and editorial outcomes for retraining and adaptation.
+- **Memory Agent**: Now provides semantic retrieval with embeddings and vector search, logs all retrievals and downstream outcomes for future learning-to-rank and model improvement.

+All feedback is logged to agent-specific files and/or the database, supporting both online and scheduled retraining.
+See `CHANGELOG.md` and `JustNews_Plan_V3.md` for technical details.